dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   certificate), or on the system policy level (e.g., within the message).
 Artifacts should be easily identifiable by the receiver in the case of signature stripping.

+- Stripping attack: A stripping attack refers to a case where an adversary takes a message and hybrid signature pair and attempts to submit (a potential modification of) the pair to a component algorithm verifier.
+  A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where an adversary simply removes the post-quantum component signature and submits the message and traditional component signature to a traditional verifier.

 ## Motivation for use of hybrid signature schemes {#motivation}

 Before diving into the design goals for hybrid digital signatures, it is worth taking a look at why hybrid digital signatures are desirable for some applications.
 As many of the arguments hold in general for hybrid algorithms, we again refer to [I-D.ietf-tls-hybrid-design] that summarizes these well.
 In addition, we explicate the motivation for hybrid signatures here.

 ### **Complexity**